infiniflow/ragflow/api/http_api.md

 - `"error_code"`: `integer`
   `0`: The operation succeeds.

-The error response includes a JSON object like the following:
+An error response includes a JSON object like the following:

 ```json
 {